victpork/sshsyrup/README.md

-# gossh
+# Syrup
-A simple SSH server written with Go with more features
+A simple SSH honeypot written in Go